NY doctor pleads guilty in fatal abortion

 - Fact check: President Trump has made 3,001 false or misleading claims so far

-Rho’s attorney, Jeffrey Lichtman, calls the outcome a “monumental victory.”
+Lichtman calls it a “monumental victory.”